Art/Essay Kura: Prophetic Messenger

 Special Edition

 The distinguishing aspect of the special limited edition of the book is the box it came in.
-Stripped of its dust jacket, the hard cover edition of the book, with its dominant gold kura was designed to be integral to the box.
+Stripped of its dust jacket, the hardcover edition of the book, with its dominant gold kura, was designed to be integral to the box.

-I ensured that the book cover’s book cloth fabric and foil colors were matched by the box’s materials—despite being produced hundreds of miles apart and in parallel productions.
+I ensured that the book cover’s book cloth fabric and foil colors matched the box’s materials—despite being produced hundreds of miles apart and in parallel productions.
 The book wasn’t seen with the box until both had been completed!

 Developing the Interior Layout

 Drawing inspiration from the books documenting the creation of the monumental fabric-wrapped environmental art of Jeanne-Claude and Christo, the Kura: Prophetic Messenger documents the conception and creation of the sculpture as much as the finished result.
-And similar to the transient nature of their work, the majority of the story of the kura is hidden inside—the book then becomes essential to preserving and sharing this hidden story.
+And similar to the transient nature of their work, the majority of the story of the kura is hidden inside—the book becomes essential to preserving and sharing this hidden story.

 Typefaces